 These Facebook groups are probably the best place to find second-hand items for free.
 You could find a few on Anibis and Facebook Marketplace, but there are many more on Facebook Groups.

-I cannot give you a list of all these groups because there are way too many of them.
-But there are several groups for each big city of Switzerland.
-Even for Fribourg, there are at least five big groups for selling and giving second-hand items.
-There are fairly easy to find.
-Just search for groups with your city name and for sale or free in the name.
+I cannot give you a list of all these groups because there are too many.
+But there are several groups for each big city in Switzerland.
+Even in Fribourg, there are at least five big groups for selling and giving second-hand items.
+There are relatively easy to find.
+Search for groups with your city name and for sale or free in the title.
 I am sure you will find enough groups.

 While you can find great things in these groups, it is also the least convenient place to find something.
 Good items are generally reserved in less than an hour (sometimes in a few minutes).
-And you have to make all the conversations directly with the seller (or giver).
-So, you need to check these groups often to find the things that you want.
+And you have to make all the conversations with the seller (or giver).
+So, you need to check these groups often to find what you want.

-So, it is a great place to buy things you know you are going to need in the future.
+So, it is a great place to buy things you know you will need in the future.
 For instance, before you move to a new place, you could buy some decorations there.
-Or if you are expecting a child, you could buy second-hand clothes and toys for your child months in advance.
+Or, if you are expecting a child, you could buy second-hand clothes and toys for your child months in advance.
 With that, you could save a lot of money.
 But if you need something quickly, this is not a great way to find it unless you are fortunate.

-And you may very well spend a lot of time on these groups waiting for a good item to arrive.
+And you may very well spend a lot of time in these groups waiting for a good item to arrive.

-Mrs. The Poor Swiss has found some nice decorations and pieces of clothing on these groups.
-But you have to stay alert on the groups to find these deals because many people are waiting on them.
+Mrs. The Poor Swiss has found some nice decorations and pieces of clothing in these groups.
+You must stay alert to the groups to find these deals because many people are looking at them.

 There are plenty of places where you can buy second-hand items in Switzerland.
 And there are even some places where you can get some items for free.

-Personally, I still like going to second-hand shops like Emmaüs, especially for books.
+I still like second-hand shops like Emmaüs, especially for books.
 And for several other things, I prefer using Ricardo because the seller will send the item directly to me.
-But Mrs. The Poor Swiss has been able to find some great deals on Facebook Marketplace and Facebook Groups.
+But my wife has found great deals on Facebook Marketplace and Facebook Groups.

-With these places, you should be able to save some money on your purchases.
+With these places, you should be able to save money on purchases.
 Buying second-hand items for things that you know you will not need forever is a great thing!